 Welcome to the fourth and final part of this mini-series on Google’s brand new film and camera simulation plug-in, Analog Efex Pro.
-It joins the existing plug-ins in the Google Nik Collection.
+It joins the existing plug-ins in the Nik Collection, now owned and distributed by DxO.

 Part 1 looked at Analog Efex Pro basics and how to apply preset effects, part 2 explained the Camera Kit and how to create effects of your own and part 3 showed how to create, save and work with your own Analog Efex Pro custom presets.